Achmad96/Achmad96/README.md

 - 👋 Hi, I'm Ahmad
 - 👀 I'm interested to coding 💻
 - 📫 How to reach me? totsukamail3278@gmail.com
-## - Hobbies
-- 💻 Coding
-- 🎮 Playing game
+- My hobbies are💻 Coding and 🎮 Playing game

 ## Languages